jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

 The above command copies the frontend part of the extension into JupyterLab.
 We can run this ``pip install`` command again every time we make a change to copy the change into JupyterLab.
-Even better, on Linux or macOS, we can use the ``develop`` command to create a symbolic link from JupyterLab to our source directory.
+Even better, we can use the ``develop`` command to create a symbolic link from JupyterLab to our source directory.
 This means our changes are automatically available in
 JupyterLab: